modo-studio/handbook/README.md

 ## Engineering

 ### Open Source
 At Caramba we embrace the open value whenever it's possible, for example, when it's not a project for a client.
-Some examples of good candidates for open sourcing would be command line tools, example apps, libraries...
-Before deciding for open sourcing a project it should be proposed to the team, and once decided, the project should commit to these guidelines:
+Some examples of good candidates for open sourcing would be: command line tools, example apps and libraries.
+Before deciding for open sourcing a project, it should be proposed to the team, and once decided, the project should commit to these guidelines:

 - The project should include a `LICENSE` file.
 By default, we'll share the projects with the [MIT License](https://opensource.org/licenses/MIT).
 - The project should include  `README` file with: